cloudfoundry/routing-release/README.md

 ### Using Mysql in Routing Release

-Routing release now supports storing persistent information about router groups in Relational Database along with ETCD.
-To opt into this feature you can configure your manifest with following `sql` properties.
+Routing release now supports storing persistent information about router groups in Relational Database instead of ETCD.
+To opt into this feature you can configure your manifest with following `sqldb` properties.

 ```
 properties: